rstudio/helm/examples/auto-scaling/README.md

 These files show you an example kubernetes auto-scaling configuration with RStudio Workbench.
 The two subdirectories, autoscaler and rstudio-workbench, contain specific configuration files that outline the parameters required to successfully set up kubernetes with auto-scaling.

+See general information on this use case [here](https://solutions.rstudio.com/sys-admin/launcher/)

 ## Autoscaler

 The [`values.yaml`](../auto-scaling/autoscaler/values.yaml) in the autoscaler folder outlines the configuration required for the cluster autoscaler.
 This is a component that automatically adjusts the size of a Kubernetes Cluster so that all pods have a place to run.
 We have provided a sample configuration for AWS EKS clusters.
 For more details see the [Kubernetes Autoscaler Repo](https://github.com/kubernetes/autoscaler).